Microsoft Time Tracking

 • Sources: where you get your datasets from

-Creating your first report: analysing data in Power BI
+Creating your first report: analyzing data in Power BI

 To create your first report, connect and import data into Power BI.